Iannen/DbAdmin/README.md

 ## The app

 The application presents the user with various menus related to managing the employees, department and projects of a fictional and unnamed organization.
 No distinction is made between different sorts of users, and there is not authentication.
-Perhaps one can take the view that the application would only be accessible to an already authenticated admin user
+Perhaps one can take the view that the application would only be accessible to an already authenticated admin user?

 The rules are:
 - Each employee must belong to exactly 1 departement.
 If no departments exists, a hidden department 'init' is used